Larz Bourne

-Larz Bourne (February 8, 1916 - March 14, 1993) was an American cartoon writer for Famous Studios, Hanna-Barbera, DePatie-Freleng Enterprises, and Terrytoons.
+Larz Bourne (February 8, 1916 - March 14, 1993) was an American cartoon writer, animator, storyboard artist, and comic artist for Famous Studios, Hanna-Barbera, DePatie-Freleng Enterprises, and Terrytoons.

 Career

 Bourne started his career in 1937 after graduating from Chicago Professional School of Cartooning.
 He was the creator of Spooky the Tuff Little Ghost and Deputy Dawg.
 He died in 1993 at the age of 77.